hairizuanbinnoorazman/blog/content/posts/20191220_passingDrivingInSingapore.md

 ]
 +++

-These are some notes that I took while taking my driving license in Singapore at CDC from August 2019 to December 2019.
+These are some notes that I took while taking my driving license - Class 3 in Singapore at CDC from August 2019 to December 2019.
 Some of the advice may/may not apply to you when learning to drive - so take all advice with a grain of salt.

+Some of the advice below may also apply to those from Class 3A but most likely can skip all the bits regarding clutch control.
+That would make certain stages way easier - especially slope

 ## Reminders